statsig-io/docs/docs/metrics/raw-events.md

 2. Join exposure events with all custom events triggered by a given user to compute experiment results

 ## Ingesting Raw Events

-You can ingest raw events into Statsig in three ways.
+There are three ways to send raw events into Statsig.

 ![image](https://user-images.githubusercontent.com/1315028/182466148-a40ad007-a60a-47b8-9cd3-9b27d0af82ed.png)